craig-davis/craig-davis.github.io/_posts/2013-01-05-generating-jsonp-with-hifi-cms.markdown

 layout: post
 title: "Generating JSONP with HiFi CMS"
 subtitle: "Using HiFi CMS as a remote data source"
-description: "Using HiFi CMS as a remote data source"
+description: "Configuring HiFi CMS as a remote data source and consuming its cross-origin response through JSONP."
 date: 2013-01-05 09:13
 comments: true
 tags: [javascript]